lawrenceslng/Packer-Terraform_Example/README.md

 ## Prerequisites

+Clone this repository by branch with the following command:

+`git clone --single-branch --branch assignment10 git@github.com:lawrenceslng/Packer-Terraform_Example.git`

-Clone this repository and `cd` into the root directory.
+and `cd` into the root directory.
 Before starting, you should make sure you have the following installed:

 - Terraform